 Travelling with the kids to the Parksville Qualicum Beach area of Vancouver Island – or Oceanside as it’s also known – is an annual ritual for us.

 It’s a beautiful area of British Columbia, has family-friendly amenities and accommodations galore, and the pace of life is laid back and re-energizing for visitors of all ages.
-Whether you only have a long weekend or an entire week to plan a family getaway, these six adventurous activities in Parksville Qualicum Beach will remind you how life is meant to be.
+Whether you only have a long weekend or an entire week to plan a family getaway, these six activities for families in Parksville and Qualicum Beach, British Columbia, will remind you how life is meant to be.

 This is a wonderful family adventure for nearly all ages.
 It’s a great physical workout (especially for teens), and you get up close and personal with sea lions, ocean creatures, and if you’re lucky, even whales.
 Our fabulous kayaking guide was Jan from Adventuress.
 She reported that she’s gone out on kayaking trips with parents and kids as young as four years old (in a double or open kayak).
 It’s a must-do west coast experience.